sweepglass/eurosportplayer-dl/README.md

 Download videos of games from eurosportplayer.com

 ## Windows binary
-On the [release](https://github.com/raffam/eurosportplayer-dl/releases) page, there is a binary release for Windows.
-There should be no additional requirements to run the software from this release.
+The Windows binaries are currently broken, and will stay so for the foreseeable future.

-*Note that these releases are generally behind the source code release.*
+If you want to run the script on Windows, you need to install Python and run it from the source code.

 ## Source code Requirements
 In order yo run the script from the source code, a [Python 3](http://www.python.org) interpreter is required.
 Moreover, some Python packages are required too.
 You can install them using pip: